 The Diabetes Prevention Program is for those people who have prediabetes or those who are concerned about getting diabetes.
 It is a year-long program with 22 sessions in all.
 There you will learn from 25 years of scientific research on behavioral strategies that have been shown to be effective in preventing or delaying the onset of type 2 diabetes.
 The program goals help participants achieve moderate weight loss by eating well and being active.

-The program costs are $150 which includes all 22 classes, class handouts and binder, food scale, calorie counting book, and a 6-month membership at the Gooding Fitness Center.
+The program includes 26 classes, class handouts, food scale, calorie counting book, and and a 6-month membership at the Gooding Fitness Center.
 New groups start each March and September.

 Merri Ann King RN, CDE

 Merri Ann is the Southern Idaho’s Master Trainer Select for the National Diabetes Program.
 A Master Trainer Select is a trainer who teaches Lifestyle Coach training sessions required by the National Diabetes Prevention Program.

 - A two-day interactive training in a small group format

 - Participants learn the DPP program structure, goals, curriculum and the role of skills of the Lifestyle coach

 - Hands on practice in teaching the DPP curriculum and receive feedback from class participants and the Master Trainer

 - Have opportunities to brainstorm with other Lifestyle coaches on how to be an effective trainer